Kabisuryanagar

-Kabisuryanagar (also spelled Kavisuryanagar) is a town and a NAC in Ganjam district in the Indian state of Odisha.
+Kabisuryanagar (also spelled Kavisuryanagar) is a town and a Municipality in Ganjam district in the Indian state of Odisha.

 History & Culture

 Kabisuryanagar is named after the writer Kabisurjya Baladeba Ratha.
 Kabisuryanagar is also known by its former name of Boirani; it was an important town of the Athgarh princely state.
 Kabisuryanagar has been a hub of Odissi music for several centuries, due to the presence of Kabisurjya Baladeba Ratha who set up an institution to impart training in Odissi music in the region.
 In the early 20th-century, Acharya Tarini Charan Patra set up his institution in Kabisuryanagar, called Gandhiji Sangeeta Kalamandira with the support of the Maharaja of Khallikote.
 Among well-known students of Tarini Patra hailing from the same town are Durjyodhan Sahu and Ramarao Patra.

 Demographics

 As of 2001 India census, Kabisuryanagar had a population of 16,092.
 Males constitute 41% of the population and females 59%.
 Kabisuryanagar has an average literacy rate of 62%, higher than the national average of 59.5%: male literacy is 72%, and female literacy is 53%.
 In Kabisuryanagar, 13% of the population is under 6 years of age.